 In addition, to support community involvement:

 - A forum/conference is held annually to provide an opportunity for a wider range of local and community interests to input into the management of the area.
 Previously elected onto the Steering Group have been representatives from the North Eastern Sea Fisheries Committee, a Volunteer Warden for the area’s Little Tern colony at Crimdon and a representative from East Durham Artists Network (EDAN).
-Elected onto the steering group this year is a Representative from Easington Parish Council and a member of Durham Voles (volunteers for the local environment)/Chairman of the National Association of Voluntary Countryside Wardens.
+Elected onto the steering group this year are representatives from Easington Parish Council, Horden Regeneration Partnership and East Durham Heritage Group.

 - Time-limited, small, specialist working groups may be formed as and when necessary to assist with or provide guidance upon specific projects and initiatives.
 These would provide the opportunity for a wide range of individuals and interest groups to become actively involved in the management of the coast.